-Please note: due to the height of the tower and the sheer cliffs near the lookout, this location is not recommended for small children.
-No pets are allowed at the lookout.
+Due to the height of the tower and the sheer cliffs near the lookout, this location is not recommended for small children

 At a Glance